Best Free Streaming Services to Watch Your Favorite Content

-It’s easy to watch on your mobile device, tablet, computer, or TV.
+It’s easy to watch shows on your mobile device, tablet, computer, or TV.
 You can even use your phone as a remote to browse channels as you watch on your television.

-One thing to know about Pluto TV is that it does have a lot of commercials.
+It does have a lot of commercials.
 If ads bother you, just remember that’s how you’re able to watch Pluto TV for free.

 There are many documentaries, 90s comedy shows, reality series and even some original content on Crackle.